zeevo/t3-shadcn-ui/README.md

 # t3-shadcn-ui

 Do you like the [T3 Stack?](https://create.t3.gg/) Do you like [shadcn/ui components?](https://ui.shadcn.com/) Then this is the boilerplate for you.
-This project takes the backend of T3 and merges it with the frontend of shadcn/ui.
+This project takes the backend of T3 and combines it with the frontend of shadcn/ui.

 - [T3](https://github.com/t3-oss/create-t3-app)
 - [shadcn/ui](https://github.com/shadcn/ui)